thunderbird/webext-docs/messageDisplay.rst

 .. api-section-annotation-hack::

 Gets the currently displayed message in the specified tab (even if the tab itself is currently not visible).
-It returns null if no messages are displayed, or if multiple messages are displayed.
+It returns :value:`null` if no messages are displayed, or if multiple messages are displayed.

 .. api-header::
    :label: Parameters